urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/3-imports-and-aliases.md

   - `[outgoing %term %agent-name]`

-By default it will retrieve your agent's state by using its `on-save` arm, but if you include a scry endpoint with a path of `/x/dbug/state`, it will use that instead.
+By default it will retrieve your agent's state by using its `on-save` arm, but if your app implements a scry endpoint with a path of `/x/dbug/state`, it will use that instead.

 We haven't yet covered some of the concepts described here, so don't worry if